RenderKit/embree/README.md

 ------------------

-For getting the highest performance for highly coherent rays, e.g. primary or hard shadow rays, it is recommended to use packets or streams of single rays/packets with setting the `RTC_RAY_QUERY_FLAG_COHERENT` flag in the `RTCRayQueryContext` passed to the `rtcIntersect`/`rtcOccluded` calls.
-The total number of rays in a coherent stream of ray packets should be around 64, e.g. 8 times 8-wide packets, or 4 times 16-wide packets.
+For getting the highest performance for highly coherent rays, e.g. primary or hard shadow rays, it is recommended to use packets with setting the `RTC_RAY_QUERY_FLAG_COHERENT` flag in the `RTCIntersectArguments` struct passed to the `rtcIntersect`/`rtcOccluded` calls.
 The rays inside each packet should be grouped as coherent as possible.

 Huge Page Support
 -----------------